Last updated: 2 months

-Let’s have a look at these two sentences:
+Let’s take a look at these two sentences:

 - قَفَزَ اللّاعِبُ قَفْزًا